windisfun.com

 Head: The top of the sail.

-Leech: The unsupported upper edge of the sail.
+Leech: The unsupported upper trailing edge of the sail.

 Foot: Lower edge of the sail.